-- For dial-up, PPTP and PPPoE connections, the Dial and Hang-up buttons are available and they are used to handle the line by hand.
-Note: Users with appropriate rights can also control dial-ups in the user web interface (see chapter 17.2 and the Kerio Control User's Guide). - For VPN tunnels, the Enable and Disable buttons are available that can be used to enable /disable the VPN tunnel selected for details, see chapter 24.3).
+• For dial-up, PPTP and PPPoE connections, the Dial and Hang-up buttons are available and they are used to handle the line by hand.

+Note: Users with appropriate rights can also control dial-ups in the user web interface (see chapter 16.2 and the Kerio Control - User's Guide).

+- For VPN tunnels, the Enable and Disable buttons are available that can be used to enable /disable the VPN tunnel selected for details, see chapter 23.3).
 In the Software Appliance / VMware Virtual Appliance edition, it is also possible to block individual network adapters. - If the Dial-in interface or a VPN server is selected, these buttons are inactive.

-6.5 Adding new interface (editions Appliance and Box)
+5.4 Adding new interface (Software Appliance / VMware Virtual Appliance)

-In editions Appliance and Box, Kerio Control allows to add new network interfaces (PPTP and PPPoE connections).
+In the Software Appliance / VMware Virtual Appliance edition, Kerio Control allows to add new network interfaces (dial-up, PPPoE and PPTP connections) right in the administration console.